LukeGrahamLandry/franca/devlog.md

   A: instance in argument instead of world field, B: @inline things with storage but few gates. ms for leg solve maze: xx=50, xB=43, Ax=76, AB=27. the extra inlining does hurt compile time tho. tetris 120->140 but riscv 205->715. just not doing it for DotMatrixDisplay -> 260 which is reasonable again.
+- fixed eval skiping a useful gate in when no inputs are needed for pre_read. so now all seems to work without FEAT_COMPILE too.
+- experimenting with lying about times so they're more evenly spread out over the frame. was hoping that would help the tetris random numbers but didn't seem to. so could get rid of it but i do think it makes more sense this way. plus means don't have to clock_gettime every tick.
+- i guessed wrong about how ram works. on the normal data widths you only get to use one of the value pins. when it's 128/256 it uses 2/4 pins to fit the whole value. which then also means i can get rid of the insane z_input_mask thing i was doing. this makes a lot more sense.

 ## (Jun 21)